Littlewood-Richardson coefficients via mirror symmetry for cluster varieties

 \subsection{Summary of results}

 In this paper I obtain polytopes whose number of integral points are the Littlewood-Richardson coefficients by a method that has essentially nothing to do with representation theory.
 The same method will, in theory, produce analogous polytopes whose integral points parametrize a canonical basis for the space of sections of any line bundle on any Fano variety with a choice anti-canonical divisor.
-I prove Corollary 0.21 of \cite{GHKK}, and recover Corollary 0.20 as well with very little additional work.
-In particular I recover polytopes parametrizing canonical bases for each irreducible representation of $\GL_n$.
-Let $G=\GL_n$ and, following \cite{FG_Teich,GShen}, let $\cA$ be the base affine space $G/U$ and define $\Conf_3\lrp{\cA} := G \backslash \cA^{\times 3}$ and $\ctag$ the subvariety where pairs of underlying flags intersect generically. {\theorem{ The full Fock-Goncharov conjecture holds for $\ctag$.}}
+I prove Corollary 0.21 of \cite{GHKK}, and recover Corollary 0.20 as well with very little additional work.\footnote{These corollaries in \cite{GHKK} reference the current work and were stated as conjectures until a preliminary version of this paper was prepared.} In particular I recover polytopes parametrizing canonical bases for each irreducible representation of $\GL_n$.

-The {\it{full Fock-Goncharov conjecture}} is defined in \cite[Definition~0.6]{GHKK} and will be described in the next subsection~\ref{subsec:FG_intro}. $\cta$ is a partial compactification of $\ctag$, which is a cluster $\cA$-variety, and this compactification gives a Landau-Ginzburg potential $W$ on the mirror $\cX$-variety $\ctag^\vee$.
-We can tropicalize $W$ to get a subset $\Xi := \lrc{W^T \geq 0}$ of $\ctag^\vee\lrp{\R^T}$.
-A choice of seed identifies $\ctag^\vee\lrp{\R^T}$ with a real vector space and $\Xi$ with a rational polyhedral cone in this vector space. {\theorem{In the initial seed, the cone $\Xi$ defined by the Landau-Ginzburg potential $W$ on the mirror to $\ctag$ is unimodularly equivalent to the Knutson-Tao hive cone.
-Furthermore, a particular choice of the map $p^*:N \to M$\footnote{See \cite[Section~2]{GHK_birational}.} identifies $W$ with the potential of Goncharov-Shen on $\ctag$.}}